 Roasted garlic recipes.
 What comes to your mind?
 The first thing that comes to my mind is the aroma.
 Then the subtle but rich flavor.

-Not only does it fill the house with its' wonderful aroma but it also adds something special to recipes that use them.
+Not only does it fill the house with its’ wonderful aroma but it also adds something special to recipes that use it.

 Roasting garlic is incredibly easy to make.
 I started using it in my refried beans recipe and the garlic, prepared this way adds wonderful flavor to this dish.